 - Deadline: The first Monday after Spring Break (first-years); rolling-basis (upper-classes)

 - First-year students should apply after they receive their spring mid-semester grades.
-Complete the College of Engineering Internal Transfer Application, print and attach fall final grades and spring mid-semester grades from SIO, and return the completed applicated and grades to the CIT Undergraduate Studies Office, Scaife 120.
+Complete the College of Engineering Internal Transfer/Double Major Application, print and attach fall final grades and spring mid-semester grades from SIO, and return the completed applicated and grades to the CIT Undergraduate Studies Office, Scaife 120.

-- When an upper-class student wishes to transfer to an engineering department, they begin the process by meeting with their current department/college advisor to discuss career, major, and transfer options.
+- When an upper-class student wishes to transfer to or double major in an engineering department, they begin the process by meeting with their current department/college advisor to discuss career, major, and transfer options.
 Often, they will also meet with their career counselor in the Career Center for more information about career and major choices.

 PLEASE NOTE: The Electrical and Computer Engineering Department for the Classes of 2018 and 2019 are currently full, and there is a waitlist of Engineering students who will take precedence if spaces become available.
 Please work with your current college advisor to consider more viable alternatives to reach your educational and career goals.